gchure/phd/docs/src/frontmatter/abstract.md

 collapse nearly 500 distinct measurements of the level of gene expression onto a master curve defined by this free energy.

-\hspace{10mm}We leverage this feature of the model to use data collapse as a method to identify the effects of mutation, a strong evolutionary force responsible for much of the genetic diversity in bacteria.
+\hspace{10mm}We leverage this feature of the model and use data collapse as a method to identify the effects of mutation, a strong evolutionary force responsible for much of the genetic diversity in bacteria.
 In this chapter, we examine how mutations within the allosteric repressor